Cookiecutter shark: Feeding

 The cookiecutter shark exhibits a number of specializations to its mouth and pharynx for its parasitic lifestyle.
 The shark first secures itself to the body surface of its prey by closing its spiracles and retracting its basihyal (tongue) to create pressure lower than that of the surroundings; its suctorial lips ensure a tight seal.
 It then bites, using its narrow upper teeth as anchors while its razor sharp lower teeth slice into the prey.
 Finally, the shark twists and rotates its body to complete a circular cut, quite possibly aided by the initial forward momentum and subsequent struggles of its prey.
 The action of the lower teeth may also be assisted by back-and-forth vibrations of the jaw, a mechanism akin to that of an electric carving knife.
-This shark's ability to create strong suction into its mouth is likely also of use in capturing smaller prey such as squid.
+This shark's ability to create strong suction into its mouth probably also helps in capturing smaller prey such as squid.